-PRACTICE of MEDICINE, SURGERY, MIDWIFERY, and the DISEASES peculiar to WOMEN and CHILD-REN; Two Courses of Midwifery, Three οf each, being Months reckoned equivalent to a Six Months' Course, provided different Departments of Obstetric Medicine be taught in each of the Courses, .....
+ANATOMY,.....CHEMISTRY,....
+MATERIA MEDICA and PHARMACY,INSTITUTES of MEDI-CINE, or PHYSIOLOGY, PRACTICE of MEDICINE, SURGERY, MIDWIFERY, and the DISEASES peculiar to WOMEN and CHILD-REN; Two Courses of Midwifery, or each, of Three being reckoned equivalent to a Six Months' Course, provided different Departments of Obstetric Medicine be taught in each of

-During Courses including not less than One Hundred Lectures.
+During Courses including not less than One Hundred Leotures.

-PRACTICAL ANATOMY...Six Months.
+PRACTICAL ANATOMY,...Six Months.